finos/rune-dsl/documentation/documentation.rst

    M <"Month">
    Y <"Year">

 Enumeration names must be unique across a model.
 The Rosetta DSL naming convention is the same as for types and must use the upper CamelCase (PascalCase).
+In addition the enumeration name should end with the suffix Enum.

 Enumeration values have a restricted syntax to facilitate their integration with executable code: they cannot start with a numerical digit, and the only special character that can be associated with them is the underscore ``_``.